iLCSoft/MarlinReco/Analysis/PIDTools/steer/ReadMe_CPID.md

      string vector, default: {Ref.txt}.
 - **_trainingObservables** - List of observables that should be used for traning.
 If empty, all observables from the specified algorithms + momabs + lambda are used.
      string vector, default: {}

+For more parameters please see the steering file or the constructor!